Updated: Nov 21, 2020

 Staying up to date with international and local news sources will assist business owners to become better prepared to treat with what is essentially, a very 'fluid" situation.
-Additionally, equipping yourself with the facts will help you to treat with nervous inquiries and panicked Customers/Clients.
+Additionally, equipping yourself with the facts will help you to allay nervous inquiries.

 2. Create a strategy to battle cancellations.

 While it's expected that cancellations will occur, you should work with your customers/clients to arrive at a mutually agreed future date/time for product or service delivery.
 If this doesn't occur (ideally, you should try to do everything to ensure that it does), then your customer/client should be allowed to cancel and not incur any remaining fees-however, any retainer for product/service should be forfeited.

 "When you have exhausted all possibilities, remember this: you haven’t." -Thomas Edison.

 Your relationship with your customers/clients is going to be the MOST important aspect of your plan for business continuity.
 That's because being supportive and empathetic while acknowledging your customers'/clients' expectations, avoids cancellations and helps to reschedule future work.
 Reaching out to your booked customers/clients to find out whether they have any concerns /or are thinking about canceling a service, in-person event, or a consult will go a long way to reassure them- and might just be the key to having them keep the event/service on their schedule.